adalton/apue3/Chapter05/Readme.md

    and `fputs`) from Figure 5.5, but use a `MAXLINE` of 4.
 What happens if you copy lines that exceed this length?
 Explain what is happening.

+   To the user, the program exhibits the same behavior.

+   The `fgets` function will stop reading if (1) it has filled the buffer, (2) it encounters a newline, or (3) it encounters EOF.
+When `MAXLINE` is 4, it will read a most 3 characters, leaving one for the `NUL` terminator.
+   For lines longer than 3 character, it will read/write 3 characters at a time until it reads either a new-line or EOF, in which case it may read fewer than 3 characters.

+   Although the program exhibits the same behavior, it does perform more function calls than the version with a larger buffer.

 3. What does a return value of 0 from `printf` mean?

    The `printf` function returns the number of characters printed and -1 on